5 Fun Historic Facts About the Stunning Cincinnati Club - McHale's Events and Catering Skip to main content

 It was the first Jewish businessmen’s organization in the Midwest.

-Up until the 1980s, the buildings were private men’s clubs and a hotel.
-Then, they were closed for a few years until they reopened as a fine dining restaurant in the late 1980s and ultimately transformed into the stunning event venue they are today!
+Up until the 1980s, the building served as a private mens club and a hotel.
+Then, it was closed for a few years until it reopened as a fine dining restaurant in the late 1980s and ultimately transformed into the stunning event venue it is today!
 All the renovations and restorations over the years have captured the essence and kept the historic charm.

 The ballrooms used to host very different functions.

 Since it was a men’s club, there were various activities in the building.
-What’s now the Archway Ballroom was actually a billiards room with over 25 pool tables for play, and the Grand Ballroom was actually a basketball court!
+What’s now the Harrison Ballroom was actually a billiards room with over 25 pool tables for play, and the Oak & Grill Ballroom was actually a basketball court!

 Want to Celebrate History with Your Next Event at The Cincinnati Club?